 The fertilizer dust is a serious concern for multiple facilities, like warehouses, farms, fertilizer manufacturing plants, bulk retail sites.
 Due to high risks of explosion and dangerous health effects of fertilizer dust, regulations regarding the amount of fertilizer dust present in the air have been implemented.
 Fertilizer dust collection is an important aspect of fertilizer production and storage.

 The right fertilizer dust collector will not only reduce the risks associated with it but also improve employee health and talent retention.
-Optromix presents Multi-vortex wet air scrubber – an innovative wet air scrubber that operates differently compared to other wet scrubbers.
+Redwood technology presents Multi-vortex wet air scrubber – an innovative wet air scrubber that operates differently compared to other wet scrubbers.
 The Multi-vortex wet air scrubber’s design and construction allow it to not clog when scrubbing fertilizer dust.
-Clogging is an issue that is still mostly unresolved for most wet air scrubber systems – the scrubber often become ineffective or break down due to the clogging that occurs when fertilizer dust comes in contact with water.
+Clogging is an issue that is still mostly unresolved for most wet air scrubber systems – the scrubber often becomes ineffective or breaks down due to the clogging that occurs when fertilizer dust comes in contact with water.
 The dough-like substance causes problems for most wet scrubbers as it is hard to remove and causes troubles in scrubber’s operation.
 Multi-vortex wet air scrubber does not clog and can operate at full capacity even when collecting fertilizer dust.

 If you are interested in Multi-vortex wet air scrubber, please contact us at email@example.com